 People are living at a faster pace and under higher expectations than ever before in history.
 How do you thrive at work and still enjoy a healthy personal life?
 Using relatable stories and surprising research, Valorie Burton gives audiences practical tools for excelling at work when there is more to do and less time to do it.
 You will learn how to:

 - Say “yes” to what matters by saying “no” more often.

 - Increase your day-to-day joy and fun, even when your schedule feels routine.

 - Make time for the people and activities that nourish your mind, body and spirit.

-Sessions are open to all but are especially designed for central office leaders, principal, assistant principals, instructional coach or teacher leader this session is of interest to you.
+Sessions are open to all but are especially designed for central office leaders, principals, assistant principals, instructional coaches or teacher leaders.
 Teams from the same school are invited and encouraged to attend.